avptp/brain/readme.md

 ## Getting started

-This project comes with a containerized environment that has everything necessary to develop on any platform.
+This project comes with a containerized environment that has everything necessary to work on any platform without having to install dependencies on the developers' machines.

 **TL;TR**